-Do you think your customers are looking for bland descriptions that describe what the product is and how it is used, or would they be more likely to make a purchase if they perceived direct benefits of your product by reading the description on your website?
+Do you think your customers are looking for bland descriptions that describe what the product is and how it is used, or would they be more likely to purchase if they perceived the direct benefits of your product by reading the description on your website?
 This is another area where it helps to know your target audience — the way you frame the benefits of a product might be different based on the intended audience.
 If you have different sections for men’s wear and women’s wear on your website, you will have to craft the product descriptions to make the most impact on the corresponding audience.

 3. Make Sure Your Copy is Scannable and Use Plain Language

 On average, visitors to a webpage read only about 20% of the content.
 This means that your customers are going to scan through the product descriptions on your website as well.
 Good product description writing is when you present your content in a way that highlights the most enticing points of your products to increase your chances of making the sale.

 Search engine algorithms try to deliver relevant information rather than pages with deceptive information.
 Generic phrases like ‘greatest’, ‘top ranking’, and ‘second-to-none’ can do more harm than good to your rankings.

 E-commerce websites are frequented by lay people who are not used to reading technical vocabulary in product descriptions.
 By staying away from verbosity and focusing on getting your core message across, you allow your users to grab the gist of your product at a glance.

 Search engines understand your web pages through keywords, and your site should leverage this fact to include relevant keywords in your copy.
 Here are some tips to keep in mind when coming up with keywords for your product descriptions: